hadeeb/customize-cra/readme.md

 ### addWebpackResolve(resolve)

 Adds the provided resolve info into webpack's resolve section.
 Pass an object literal with as many entries as you'd like, and the whole object will be merged in.
+### targetElectronRenderer()

+Set the webpack target to `electron-renderer`.
+It let you use electron and related dependencies in your app.

 ### addBundleVisualizer(options, behindFlag = false)